7.06.2014

 or big props and backdrops and fixtures to get results.

-The stores I am thinking of needed to do the same.
+The specific stores I am thinking of need to do the same.

 What about yours?